All about using Apple Silicon Macs for UX

 There was a time when Apple didn’t use Intel as its CPU supplier.
 Back in the day, Macs were using PowerPC architecture.
 Apple’s move to Intel has been difficult for Mac users since not all software was available immediately.

 In addition, the first non-PowerPC operating system lacked many features and was full of bugs.
-Luckily, after using an Apple Silicon Mac in 2022 and now in 2023, I can say that the transition is very well.
+Luckily, after using an Apple Silicon Mac since 2022, I can say that the transition is very well.

 As a designer, you have to be aware of these changes when you’re in the market for new UX equipment.
 Not all software might be available at this moment of writing.